-Built-up roads: accidents which occur on built-up roads are those which occur on roads which have speed limits of up to 40 miles per hour (ignoring temporary speed limits on roads for which the normal speed limit is over 40mph).
-Therefore, an accident on a motorway in an urban area would not be counted as occurring on a built-up road, because the speed limit on the motorway is 70mph.
-An accident on a stretch of motorway with a temporary speed limit of 30mph would not be counted as occurring on a built-up road, because the normal speed limit of 30mph would not be counted as occurring on a built-up road, because the normal speed limit of 70mph.
+Built-up roads: collisions which occur on built-up roads are those which occur on roads which have speed limits of up to 40 miles per hour (ignoring temporary speed limits on roads for which the normal speed limit is over 40mph).
+Therefore, an collision on a motorway in an urban area would not be counted as occurring on a built-up road, because the speed limit on the motorway is 70mph.
+An collision on a stretch of motorway with a temporary speed limit of 30mph would not be counted as occurring on a built-up road, because the normal speed limit is 70mph.

 Buses and coaches: Include works' buses and (in past years) trams and trolley buses.
-Vehicles are coded according to their construction, irrespective of their use at the time of the accident.
+Vehicles are coded according to their construction, irrespective of their use at the time of the collision.
 Thus, vehicles of bus construction which are privately licensed are included under 'buses and coaches', while Public Service Vehicle licensed minibuses are included under minibuses.